PESugier/MPSG/README.md

 This is a R package for the implementation of MPSG approach (Meta-analysis model adapted for Pleiotropy Selection with Group structure).
 This method performs penalized multivariate meta-analysis method adapted for pleiotropy and take into account the group structure information nested in the data to select relevant variants and genes (or pathways) from all the genetic information.

-We provide an example of application of the method in the #application section.
+We provide an example of application of the method in the Application section.

 ## Table of Contents